 PHMX 601: Basic Pharmacometric Tools (Fall, 3 Credits)

 Pharmacometric projects require mastery of new and advanced tools to conduct modeling and simulation.
-Students will be introduced to: Phoenix, NONMEM and R. Basic operations such as importing and restructuring data, performing summary statistical analysis and plotting will be taught.
+Students will be introduced to: Phoenix, R. Basic operations such as importing and restructuring data, performing summary statistical analysis and plotting will be taught.
 The goal, however, is not to provide the theory to interpret the data or the analysis output.
 The other courses in the MS Pharmacometrics program are designed to complement the tools training received in this course.
 This is a mandatory course to be taken in the first semester of the MS program.

 PHMX 602: Basic PKPD Modeling (Fall, 3 Credits)